gf2/gf2/doc/api.md

 For all the api interfaces, the server will return json format data by default.
 However, if you specify a "jsonp" parameter in the request, the server will return a jsonp format data.

+Use GET method by default, unless specified as POST.

+For login requred APIs, return { "status": "LOGGED_OUT" } if user not logged in.

 ###### Path:
 /a/check_email